ranga2002/Rangasrestaurant/README.md

-I created a Static Cafe Website with azure bot.
+I created a Static Restaurant Website with azure bot.
 This Azure bot takes orders from customers, for this I used Azure bot services and Static web app services.
 It takes the input from the customers and answer relevant questions.
 I have designed this project for a restaurant purpose to order food using the chat bot.

 URL of My Website Hosted in Azure https://wonderful-bush-0a32dda10.1.azurestaticapps.net/